valbona1992/Budget-Tracker/README.md

 This app is deployed on Heroku [here](https://vb-workout-tracker.herokuapp.com/).

-To run locally on CML, run `node server.js`.
+To run locally on CML, run `npm start`.
 Once the server is started,the app can open at localhost:3001 in a browser of choice.

 ## Technology